microconfig/microconfig/README.md

 The required build params:
 * `-r` - full or relative config root dir.
+* either `-e` or `-envs`.
     * `-e` - environment name (environment is used as a config profile, also as a group of services to build configs).
+    * `-envs` - a comma separated list of environment names, can include "*" for all environments.

 Optional build params:
 * `-d` - full or relative build destination dir.
 Default = ${currentFolder}/build